-The theoretical hypotheses discussed in the previous section are tested through an econometric analysis based on the sample of firms which responded to the sixth wave of the Community Innovation Survey (CIS 2008).
+The table reports summary statistics for the variable Knowledge, which measures the degree of importance of universities as a source of knowledge for the innovation activities of firms the Community Innovation Survey (CIS 2008).
 The CIS is a survey of innovation activities in enterprises from a range of European countries.
-Since 2004, the survey has been carried out every two years by Eurostat, in close cooperation with national institutes of statistics.
-The comparability across countries is ensured by a common survey methodology, a standard core questionnaire and a set of definitions and methodological recommendations which are mostly adopted for all countries surveyed.
+The survey is carried out by Eurostat, in close cooperation with national institutes of statistics, and since 2004 is conducted every 2 years.
+Comparability across countries is ensured by a common survey methodology, a standard core questionnaire and a set of definitions and methodological recommendations which are mostly adopted by all surveyed countries.
 Although imperfect, the CIS provides a useful complement to traditional measures of innovation, such as patent statistics.

 The CIS 2008 was conducted in 2009 and includes 26 EU member states: all members except Greece, as well as Iceland, Norway, Croatia and Turkey.
-The observation period covered by the survey is 2006-2008 inclusive i.e. from the beginning of 2006 to the end of 2008.
+The observation period covered by the survey is from the beginning of 2006 to the end of 2008.
 Enterprises belonging to sections A to M of NACE Rev. 2, and with at least 10 employees, are the target population.

-The sample used in the econometric analysis is based on an anonymized dataset provided by Eurostat which unfortunately is limited only to 16 countries.
+The sample used in the econometric analysis is based on an anonymized dataset provided by Eurostat which unfortunately is limited to only 16 countries.
 The list of countries considered is reported in Table 1.
-Only innovative firms are included in the analysis, i.e. firms that have developed a product and/or process innovation as well as firms with on-going and/or abandoned innovation activities.
-Other firms, lacking to filling the questions on innovation performance activities are not eligible for the present analysis.
-The sample includes manufacturing and service firms but does not consider firms operating in other sectors - such as construction - which generally have a lower propensity to innovate.
-The final sample used for the econometric estimates comprises 45,277 firms from 14 European countries.1
+Only innovative firms are included in the analysis, i.e. firms that have developed a product and/or process innovation as well as firms with ongoing and/or abandoned innovation activities.
+Firms which failed to complete the questions on innovation performance activities are also not eligible for the present analysis.
+The sample includes manufacturing and services firms but does not consider firms operating in other sectors-such as construction-which generally have a lower propensity to innovate.
+The final sample used for the econometric estimates comprises 45,277 firms from 14 European countries.